Syntaxis-Tech/simda/README.md

 What is SimDa?

-Simda is a simple data downloader for brazilian financial data.
+SimDa is a simple data downloader for brazilian financial data.
 It is designed to be minimalist, easy to use and extensible, allowing you to download data from various sources and plug whatever you need.